 There was a long debate about what to do with the shoulders of my jacket.
 I don’t know what it was about, but they drew on me with that little piece of chalk a lot.
 When I left the shop for the last time, they told me to stand up straight so maybe it had something to do with that.

 A Dong Silk demands TWO fittings so they told us to come back at 4.
 “What should we do in Hoi An while we wait?” we asked.
 “Go to the beach.”
 They said.
 Don’t have to tell us twice.

-So after the first fitting at A Dong Silk, we had to go to the other place for our only fitting at Ba-Ri tailors, they of the Threadliest Catch.
+After the first fitting at A Dong Silk, we had to go for our only fitting at Ba-Ri tailors, they of the Threadliest Catch.
 They got us in and out of there.

 After fitting two we were released into the wild and we went to An Bang beach.
 A lovely, if not dissimilar beach to the one by our hotel.
 The lady wanted to charge us 150,000 dong for two beach chairs, but when she left to get our towels and beer, a sympathetic beach goer next to us told us that we could get two chairs for 100,000.
 When the lady returned, I was ready.

 “$150,000 for two chairs.” she told us.